-9.3.2.8 FullPort
+9.3.2.9 FullPort

 Full ports specify a separate element of the system from the owning block or its internal parts.
-They might have their own internal parts, and behaviors to support interaction with the owning block, its internal parts, or external blocks.
+They might have their own internal parts and behaviors to support interaction with the owning block, its internal parts, or external blocks.
 They cannot be behavioral ports, or linked to internal parts by binding connectors, because these constructs imply identity with the owning block or internal parts.
 However, full ports can be linked to non-full ports by binding connectors, because this does not necessarily imply identity with other parts of the system.
-Full ports also cannot be conjugated, because their types can have behaviors and can be reused on non-conjugated ports.
-This would require the same behaviors to use the directed features and flow properties in opposite directions at the same time.